artyom-beilis/skyhopper/README.md

 5. Move the telescope till these numbers are close to zero - at this point your telescope should point to the requested object
 6. In order to move to next object - repeat the alignment process from the step 1 since the built-in cellphone gyros don't keep the accuracy for a long time or multiple movements

+Tutorial and Introduction Videos:

-Here you can find a demonstration and tutorial video created by Nir Zonshine: <https://youtu.be/AtArqBLWWJ8>
+- Here you can find a demonstration and tutorial video created by Nir Zonshine: <https://youtu.be/AtArqBLWWJ8>
+- Another very good review created by John Dreese (a.k.a.
+Reflactor) can be found here: <https://youtu.be/6-_58mSGz1Q>

 ## Notes for iOS Users